 The pain that results from motor vehicle accidents, in most cases, often goes beyond physical injuries.
 Indeed, in the aftermath of a vehicle accident, the mental and emotional trauma in the form of depression and anxiety can be equally debilitating.
 It is safe to say that everyone experiences some degree of emotional distress after a motor vehicle accident.

-It’s essential to understand that a lot of value of your settlement may come from the amount of pain and suffering, loss of normal body functioning, and mental anguish that you can’t live a regular life anymore.
-But unlike economic damages like lost income and medical bills, there is no simple and straightforward way for calculating non-economic damages.
+It’s essential to understand that your settlement’s value may come from the amount of pain and suffering, loss of normal body functioning, and mental anguish that you can’t live a regular life anymore.
+But unlike economic damages like lost income and medical bills, there is no simple way for calculating non-economic damages.

 Establish Negligence of Defendant

-Another factor that can impact your injury settlement is how you prove the defendant’s negligence in your situation.
+Another factor that can impact your injury settlement is proving the defendant’s negligence in your situation.
 A prima facie case of negligence consists of four elements:

 - Duty (the obligation to protect another against unreasonable risk of injury)